-I love this easy recipe of Mexican Pork in Green Sauce- Puerco en salsa verde.
+I love this easy recipe of Mexican Pork in Chile Verde.
+My recipe is a shortcut version of a popular dish considered a classic in Mexican cuisine.
 It is easy to make and perfect to serve in tacos, with rice, beans, or a salad.
-This recipe is a shortcut version to a popular dish that is considered classic in the Mexican cuisine.

-However, when the lack of time requires a short cut, I always have some bottles of Mexican salsa in the house.
+However, when the lack of time requires a shortcut, I always have some bottles of Mexican green salsa in the house.
 We love that stuff.

-Sometimes I take a trip to the Mexican store and get fresh ingredients for this recipe, but sometimes I just whip this recipe fast by using an awesome jar of salsa verde from the pantry.
+Sometimes I take a trip to the Mexican store and get fresh ingredients for this recipe, but sometimes I just whip this recipe fast by using a great jar of salsa verde from the pantry.

-I was thinking to apologize for not making this dish from scratch, but I don’t have to.
+I was thinking of apologizing for not making this dish from scratch, but I don't have to.

-Like everyone else out there, sometimes I get busy and recipes like this one are awesome when you have to put dinner on the table pretty fast.
+Like everyone else out there, sometimes I get busy, and recipes like this are fantastic when you have to put dinner on the table quickly.

 While I totally understand the problem, I still think there are ways we can prepare quick dinners without using lots of processed ingredients.

-What kind of salsa verde do I need to get and what are tomatillos?
+What kind of green salsa do I need

-Usually, the green salsa is made with jalapeno peppers, tomatillos, garlic and other spices.
-Tomatillos are part of the tomatoes family.
+Usually, green salsa is made with jalapeno peppers, tomatillos, garlic, and other spices.
+If you ever wonder what tomatillos are, here is the answer.
+Tomatillos are part of the tomato family.

-They are also called “tomate verde” and a staple in the Mexican cuisine.
-The tomatillos are usually covered in a brown papery husks.
+They are also called "tomate verde" and are a staple in Mexican cuisine.
+The tomatillos are usually covered in a papery husk.
 That husk is removed before cooking.

-These vegetables have a pleasant acidic flavor that bring freshness to the dish.
+These vegetables have a pleasant acidic flavor that brings freshness to the dish.

-There are some awesome salsas out there and most of them are quite similar when it comes to ingredients, so you really cannot go wrong with the flavors.
-You can also choose a mild or a hot salsa, based on your preferences.
+There are some awesome salsas out there, and most of them are quite similar when it comes to ingredients, so you really cannot go wrong with the flavors.
+You can also choose mild or hot salsa based on your preferences.

-I usually go with the mild salsa, but if you like the food spicier, go for it.
+I usually go with mild salsa, but if you like the food spicier, go for it.

-What kind of pork meat I need for this dish?
+What kind of pork meat do I need